 If you aren’t concerned with losing weight and performance isn’t your biggest goal, there are still some things to keep in mind on your flexible dieting journey like...

-As mentioned for those wanting weight loss and/or performance gains, food quality is important!
+As mentioned, food quality is important for those wanting weight loss and/or performance gains!

-In a healthy diet, you can have your treats and enjoy them guilt-free, but you also need to keep in mind your overall food quality.
+A healthy diet allows you to have your treats and enjoy them guilt-free, but you also need to consider your overall food quality.

-To do so, try the “80/20 guideline” in which you would focus on filling 80% of your diet from whole-food, nutrient-rich food sources - think unprocessed, veggies, fruits, carbs, lean meats, and healthy fats.
-The other 20% can include more processed, or specialty foods that you love.
+Try the “80/20 rule,” which suggests filling 80% of your diet with whole-food, nutrient-rich food sources - think unprocessed veggies, fruits, carbs, lean meats, and healthy fats.
+The other 20% can include more processed or specialty foods you love.

 You can still be flexible!
 But if you want to feel your best, focusing on whole foods first is a great approach.
-This will help get you adequate micronutrients, fiber and help keep your hunger and energy regulated.
+This will help you get adequate micronutrients and fiber and help regulate your hunger and energy.

 Balance and moderation within flexible dieting might include: